Reed Hastings: Founder of Netflix

-In 1997, Hastings and former Pure Software employee Marc Randolph co-founded Netflix, offering flat rate movie rental-by-mail to customers in the US by combining two emerging technologies; DVDs, which were much easier to send as mail than VHS-cassettes, and a website from which to order them, instead of a paper catalogue.
-Headquartered in Los Gatos, California, Netflix has amassed a collection of 100,000 titles and more than 100 million subscribers.
+In 1997, Hastings and former Pure Software employee Marc Randolph co-founded Netflix, offering flat rate movie rental by mail to customers in the US, combining two emerging technologies: DVDs, which were much easier to send as mail than VHS cassettes; and a website from which to order them, rather than a paper catalogue.
+Headquartered in Los Gatos, California, Netflix has since amassed a collection of 100,000 titles and more than 100 million subscribers.
 Hastings had the idea for Netflix after he left Pure Software.
 "I had a big late fee for Apollo 13.
 It was six weeks late and I owed the video store $40.
 I had misplaced the cassette.
 It was all my fault.
 I didn't want to tell my wife about it.
-And I said to myself, ‘I'm going to compromise the integrity of my marriage over a late fee?’
+And I said to myself, "I'm going to compromise the integrity of my marriage over a late fee?"
 Later, on my way to the gym, I realized they had a much better business model.
 You could pay $30 or $40 a month and work out as little or as much as you wanted."
+(Randolph later said that Hastings had invented the anecdote to explain Netflix's subscription business model; Blockbuster reportedly demanded that Hastings stop telling the story, after being unable to find the transaction in its records.)

 Hastings said that when he founded Netflix, he had no idea whether customers would use the service.
 He is a proponent of Internet television and sees it as the future.
-He credits YouTube for his shift in strategy for developing a video streaming service.
+He credits YouTube for his shift in strategy to developing a video streaming service.
 Netflix launched a service in 2007 to stream movies and television shows to computers.

 Netflix culture

-As Netflix grew, the company was noticed for its innovative management practices—the results of the culture Hastings was exploring—called “Freedom and Responsibility.”
+As Netflix grew, the company was noticed for its innovative management practices—the results of the culture Hastings was exploring—called "Freedom and Responsibility".
 Netflix reportedly offers mediocre employees large severance packages to ensure that employees are consistently working to further the company's innovative environment.
 Netflix has eliminated sick and vacation time for employees, and instead allows them to manage their time off individually.

-Hastings created an internal culture guide for Netflix by meeting with employees to discuss the company's culture and employees' hypotheses about it.
+Hastings created an internal culture guide for Netflix by meeting with employees to discuss the company's culture.
 In August 2009, Hastings posted this internal culture guide publicly online, and it eventually became a pre-employment screening tool that dissuaded incompatible people from applying.

 In September 2020, Hastings and Erin Meyer co-authored a book on Netflix's culture and management principles with interviews from current and former employees.
 No Rules Rules: Netflix and the Culture of Reinvention was a New York Times bestseller, featured on year-end lists for publications such as NPR and The Economist.
 It was shortlisted for the Financial Times and McKinsey Business Book of the Year Award.